Apr 21, 2021

 Well, the first step to getting a cinematic interview is making sure you have the best possible location given what you’re dealt.
+(Well, that and one of the best cameras for YouTube.)
 So to begin, try to find a room with windows and natural light.

 Even if you don’t use natural lighting, just having windows in the background can make your lighting seem natural.
 And that kind of illusion is just the sort of trick that adds visual interest to the location.